mrocklin/thesis/computations.md

 \includegraphics[height=.2\textheight]{images/copy}
 \end{figure}

-To encode this information about memory location we expand our model so that each variable is both a mathematical sympy term and a unique identifier, usually a string.
-This supports a new class of transformations to manage inplace computations.
-These considerations are only relevant in the latter stages of compilation and so we delay their introduction until later in the pipeline.

 \begin{figure}[htbp]
 \centering
 \includegraphics[height=.2\textheight]{images/copy-inplace}
 \end{figure}

+To encode this information about memory location we expand our model so that each variable is both a mathematical SymPy term and a unique identifier, usually a string.
+This supports a new class of transformations to manage inplace computations.
+These considerations are only relevant in the latter stages of compilation and so we delay their introduction until later in the pipeline.

 ### Fortran Code Generation